 I’m been suffering from generalized anxiety disorder for my whole adult life, since the age of 14.
 I definitely had signs of anxiety before that, but it didn’t get scary until my mid teens.
 I didn’t get properly diagnosed and medicated until I was 20.

-I wrote these essays to give an unfiltered view into the thought processes of someone suffering from severe generalized anxiety disorder.
+These essays give an unfiltered view into the thought processes of someone suffering from severe generalized anxiety disorder.
 I’m trying to provide insight into how the anxiety physiologically impacts on me and the techniques I use to work through specific issues.

 Sometimes the tone comes across as entitled or whingy and I am aware of that.
 When I am triggered though I have to become extremely selfish to get through the episode.